-Upon completion of this offering six of our twelve directors will be officers and/or directors or employees of Comverse Technology, or otherwise affiliated with Comverse Technology.
-These directors will have fiduciary duties to both companies and may have conflicts of interest on matters affecting both us and Comverse Technology and in some circumstances may have interests adverse to ours.
-Our Chairman, Mr. Kobi Alexander, will continue to be the chairman of Comverse Technology following the offering.
-This position with Comverse Technology will continue to impose significant demands on Mr. Alexander's time and present potential conflicts of interest.
+Six of our twelve directors are officers and/or directors or employees of Comverse Technology, or otherwise affiliated with Comverse Technology.
+These directors have fiduciary duties to both companies and may have conflicts of interest on matters affecting both us and Comverse Technology and in some circumstances may have interests adverse to ours.
+Our Chairman, Kobi Alexander, is the chairman of Comverse Technology.
+This position with Comverse Technology imposes significant demands on Mr. Alexander's time and presents potential conflicts of interest.

-We are potentially liable for taxes not our own for the period in which we are included in Comverse Technology's consolidated group for tax purposes.
+We are potentially liable for taxes not our own for the period in which we were included in Comverse Technology's consolidated group for tax purposes.

-We are currently included in the Comverse Technology consolidated group for federal income tax purposes and do not file our own federal income tax return.
-After this offering is completed we will cease to be included in the Comverse Technology consolidated group for federal income tax purposes.
-To the extent Comverse Technology or other members of the group fail to make any federal income tax payments required of them by law in respect of years for which Comverse Technology files a consolidated federal income tax return which includes us we would be liable for the shortfall.
+Prior to our initial public offering in May 2002, we were included in the Comverse Technology consolidated group for federal income tax purposes and did not file our own federal income tax return.
+Following our initial public offering, we ceased to be included in the Comverse Technology consolidated group for federal income tax purposes.
+To the extent Comverse Technology or other members of the group fail to make any federal income tax payments required of them by law in respect of years for which Comverse Technology filed a consolidated federal income tax return which included us, we would be liable for the shortfall.
 Similar principles apply for state income tax purposes in many states.
-In addition, by virtue of its controlling ownership and its tax sharing agreement with us, Comverse Technology effectively controls all of our tax decisions for periods ending prior to the completion of this offering.
-For periods during which we are included in the Comverse Technology consolidated group for federal income tax purposes, Comverse Technology has sole authority to respond to and conduct all federal income tax proceedings and audits relating to us, to file all federal income tax returns on our behalf and to determine the amount of our liability to, or entitlement to payment from, Comverse Technology under our tax sharing agreement.
+In addition, by virtue of its controlling ownership and its tax sharing agreement with us, Comverse Technology effectively controls all of our tax decisions for periods ending prior to the completion of our initial public offering.
+For periods during which we were included in the Comverse Technology consolidated group for federal income tax purposes, Comverse Technology has sole authority to respond to and conduct all federal income tax proceedings and audits relating to us, to file all federal income tax returns on our behalf and to determine the amount of our liability to, or entitlement to payment from, Comverse Technology under our tax sharing agreement.
 Despite this agreement, federal law provides that each member of a consolidated group is liable for the group's entire tax obligation and we could, under certain circumstances, be liable for taxes of other members of the Comverse Technology consolidated group.